-.
-0 5 An error message displays after a key restoration and the admin public key is changed.
+An error message displays after a key restoration and the admin public key is changed.
 Action If you clear the embedded Security Chip and then restore the key archive, an error message might display if you change the admin public key.
 Add the users to UVM and request new certificates, if applicable.
 An error message displays after the admin public key is changed and you attempt to recover a UVM passphrase.
 Action If you change the admin public key and then attempt to recover a UVM passphrase for a user, an error message might display.
 Do one of the following: If the UVM passphrase for the user is not needed, no action is required.
 If the UVM passphrase for the user is needed, you must add the user to UVM, and request new certificates, if applicable.
-An error message displays if you try to save the UVM-policy file.
-Action If you attempt to save a UVM- policy file (globalpolicy.gvm) by clicking Apply or Save, an error message might display Exit the error message, edit the UVM-policy file again to make your changes, and then save the file.
+An error message displays if you try to save the UVM- policy file.
+Action If you attempt to save a UVM- policy file (globalpolicy.gvm) by clicking Apply or Save, an error message might display.
+Exit the error message, edit the UVM-policy file again to make your changes, and then save the file.

-An error message displays while you are using the utility.
-Action If you are using the Administrator Utility, the following error message might display: Exit the error message, and shut down and restart your computer.
-A buffer I/O error occurred while trying to access the Client Security chip.
-This might be corrected by a reboot.
 An error message displays if you try to open the UVM- policy editor.
 Action If the current user (logged on to the operating system) has not been added to UVM, the UVM- policy editor will not open.
 Add the user to UVM and open the UVM-policy editor.

-A disable chip window opens if you attempt to change the hardware password.
-Action If you attempt to change the hardware password, and you press Enter or Tab > Enter after you type the confirmation password, the Disable chip button will be enabled and a disable chip confirmation window opens.
-Do the following: Exit from the disable chip confirmation window.
-To change the hardware password, type the new password, type the confirmation password, and then click Change.
-Do not press Enter or Tab > Enter after you type the confirmation window.
+An error message displays while you are using the Administrator Utility.
+Action If you are using the Administrator Utility, the following error message might display: Exit the error message, and restart your computer.
+A buffer I/O error occurred while trying to access the Client Security chip.
+This might be corrected by a reboot.
+A disable abin massage in A 1 A disable chip message is displayed if you attempt to change the Security Chip password.
+Action displayed if you attempt to change the Security Chip password.
+If you attempt to change the Action Do the following: displayed if you attempt to change the Security Chip password.